casper-network/docs-archive/dapp/erc20/logic.md

 * mint

 ## Add new crate
-One of the greates benefits of writing smart contracts in Rust is that we can write a lot of code as standalone library and use it later to implement smart contracts.
-In this section we will implement the logic of ERC20.
-To make it testable and easly usable later in smart contract we will abstract all the memory operations.
+One of the great benefits of writing smart contracts in Rust is that we can write a lot of code as a standalone library and use it later to implement smart contracts.
+In this section we will implement the logic of ERC-20.
+To make it testable, and easy to use later in smart contracts, we will make all the memory operations abstract.

 Generate a new `logic` crate.
 ```